 Not All Conversations Are Like Talking To Guarded Women In Nightclubs

 Some straight guys first start trying to improve their social skills because they're not happy with their dating and sex lives.
-They may look up advice on topics like how to flirt, write a better online dating profile, or places to meet potential partners.
+They might look up advice on topics like how to flirt, write a better online dating profile, or places to meet potential partners.

-They can come across articles or videos with tactics on how to chat up women at nightclubs.
+They may come across articles or videos with tactics on how to chat up women at nightclubs.
 These sources can paint a picture where talking to a woman at a club is a tricky puzzle.
 They'll say things like:

 - Women in nightclubs, especially good looking ones, have their guard up since they're constantly being hit on.